 The five steps are progressive: it’s advised to proceed through them in order, though which steps one finds easy or difficult will be a matter of individual personality, and one can start anywhere.
 They link together, build on, and mutually reinforce each other.

-After each step is a challenge for practical application, which you can embark upon by yourself or with others.
+After each step is explained, there is a challenge for practical application, which you can embark upon by yourself or with others, followed by a few selected readings.

 If this sounds like imposing our private matters where they’re not wanted, recall that our homes have long been invaded by the cultural ideology of body shame, and we need to combat it with body freedom.
 Take off the state’s clothes.